ahuvabec/HW2/README.md

-# HW2
+# Data Structures HW2
 Presentation on Stacks
-https://youtu.be/SwwyRDnl3XM - link to vedio presentation
+https://youtu.be/SwwyRDnl3XM - link to video presentation